scubbo/blog-content/blog/content/posts/criticisms-of-web3.md

 * those investors will expect a return on their investment

 This is not a problem that's unique to web3-based services, by any stretch! "_Launch fast with a compelling offering, acquire a critical base of customers, then pivot to profitability_" is a tried-and-true Silicon Valley strategy.
 However, it may be a little more difficult to sustain when two key pillars of your offering are:
-* privacy - which precludes you from two key sources of income that don't come out of your customers' wallets; ads, and selling customer data.
+* privacy - which precludes you from two key sources of income that don't come out of your customers' wallets; personalized ads, and selling customer data.
 * low-friction of migration between services - so, you cannot rely on economic moats; your service will live or die on whether its features are better than a competitor's.

 At the risk of repeating myself - this is not a fatal gotcha!
 There are certainly imaginable ways that a web3 service could navigate these requirements, by building features that attract and retain customers while achieving profitability.
 But this certainly seems like a harder product problem in a space where you cannot profit indirectly from customers, and where the friction of moving to a competitor is low.